brotatotes/bht-automation/bht gen 2/Ephesians/Chapter 2/Ephesians 2 15 bht.md

 # Ephesians 2:15 Commentary Help Text

 ## BHT:
-By suffering in the flesh, Christ abolished the enmity between Jews and Gentiles, the ceremonial law, and its commandments.
-This act of abolishment is a demonstration of His mercy and love for all.
-Through His decrees, He formed a new unity, making both Jews and Gentiles one new man, part of His mystical body.
-(Based on Ephesians 2:15-16, Colossians 2:14)
+Christ, through his sacrifice of himself, abolished the enmity between Jews and Gentiles, which was caused by the ceremonial commandments.
+He did this by offering mercy to all, as stated in Colossians 2:14.
+In doing so, he brought together Jew and Gentile, forming one new man, or one mystical body.

 ## Choicest Commentary Quotes:
 ### Jamieson-Fausset-Brown: